jupyter-naas/abi/README.md

 - Test and validate component behavior

 The standardization will be rolled out gradually to maintain backward compatibility while improving the developer experience.

+## Cursor users

+For Cursor users there is the [.cursorrules](.cursorrules) file already configured to help you create new Integrations, Pipelines and Workflows.

+More will be added as we add more components to the framework.

 ## Contributing